baumrock/RockFinder3/README.md

 ![img](https://i.imgur.com/1R6ukB8.png)

 Even setting up new columnTypes is easy!
-Just use the built in `select` proerty of the column and it will return the correct SQL query for you:
+Just use the built in `select` property of the column and it will return the correct SQL query for you:

 ```php
 class Text extends \RockFinder3\Column {